Riadabd/upgrade-virtuoso/README.md

 docker compose down
 ```
 * Start the maintenance frontend banner (if any exists)
+* If you have already pulled the latest changes or checked out a tag containing those changes, **make sure** to override your `virtuoso` or `triplestore` service with the old image.
 * Start the database container:
 ```shell
 docker compose up -d virtuoso && docker compose logs -ft virtuoso